brimoran/Mobian-PinePhone-setup/README.md

 or from ``~/.local/share/icons``

-Change with for example: ``gsettings set org.gnome.desktop.interface icon-theme 'Cupertino-BigSur-iCons'``
+Change with for example: ``gsettings set org.gnome.desktop.interface icon-theme 'Tela-circle'``